Published by Jeremy. Last Updated on September 15, 2023.

 - The Vandal – Upscale fare in a casual atmosphere, and a popular weekend brunch.

-- Morcila – A second restaurant by Justin Severino, focusing on Spanish fare in a tapas bar environment.
+- Morcilla – A restaurant by Justin Severino, focusing on Spanish fare in a tapas bar environment.
 Be sure to check out his charcuterie store, Salty Pork Bits, a mile or so down the road as well!

 - Poulet Bleu – A French restaurant by Richard DeShantz with some delicious fine dining fare!

 - Umami – A Japanese izakaya bar that is the kind of place you go to drink first and eat delicious food second.

 - The Parlor Dim Sum – A Cantonese dim sum restaurant with huge portions to share with friends.

 - Piccolo Forno – Traditional Italian fare and one of the oldest and most acclaimed Lawrenceville restaurants.

 - Senti – Another Italian restaurant and wine bar in the heart of the neighborhood.

 - Smoke – A premium taqueria serving up some delicious bbq on tacos amongst other items.